timotheeg/distort_faces/README.md

 ## Features
+* Awesome distortion effect that look smooth.
+It fools your brain so good that if stare t a pic long enough, the original image will feel distorted after a while.
+Haha!
 * tunables to allow control over the effects (radius, scale, scale easing)
 * 100% client-side code, including "upload" and "download"
 * primitive multi-blob support (keyboard-controlled, works as long as the blob do not overlap)